 By the 2000’s, the MSA broadened its scope and started become active in facets such as social justice and community.
 This is where the MSA needed to initiate dialogue with the rest of campus, especially after 9/11 when Muslims on campus did not feel comfortable.

 Since the year 2000, the MSA won multiple Organization of the Year awards.
 Also since then…

-Today, campus is home to more than 2000 Muslims from all parts of the world.
-While we don’t expect to be able to serve each and every one, it is our duty to make the lives of Muslims on campus who may be living away from home easier by fostering a community where they feel comfortable.
-This year in 2016, we hope to do amazing things inshaAllah, and we hope you are willing to be a part of this!
+Today, campus is home to more than 2000 Muslims from all over the world.
+While we don’t expect to be able to serve each and every one, it is our duty to make the lives of Muslims at UM easier by fostering a community where they feel comfortable.
+In 2018, we hope to do amazing things inshaAllah, and we hope you’ll be a part of this!